 There are areas of the world such as Iceland (as a leading global example) that have taken their wild salmon resource and developed the concept of smolt ranching where juvenile salmon that would otherwise mostly not survive the perils of early river life are reared in a secure natural environment until they are of an 'ocean ready' smolt size to then be released.
 This age old concept is nothing new and with absolute certainty it increases the sea-ready juvenile salmon output from any river therefore maximising the chances of more returning adult salmon.
 This works very well in Iceland which has a thriving 'rod & line' salmon fishing industry but has not yet been properly adopted (or often even positively considered in Scotland).
-One of the unqualified reasons for not following the Icelandic initiative in Scotland is that Iceland 'uniquely' had volcanic sedimentation pollution issues which silted up their rivers spawning gravels but the real truth is that Scottish rivers have had much more siltation added over the last 50+ years with the effects of hydro dams that block the natural movement of salmon spawning gravels (making old unreplenished gravel beds prone to siltation) in addition to huge-scale commercial forestation hill drainage which has created massive siltation issues which seriously impacts Scottish riverbeds so there's really no argument there for not assisting the wild Scottish salmon stocks via 'wild simulated & genetically intact' smolt ranching projects or at least properly trialling this logical concept for proper evaluation.
+One of the unqualified reasons for not following the Icelandic initiative in Scotland is that Iceland 'uniquely' had volcanic sedimentation pollution issues which silted up their rivers spawning gravels but the real truth is that Scottish rivers have had much more siltation added over the last 50+ years with the effects of hydro dams that block the natural movement of salmon spawning gravels (making old unreplenished gravel beds prone to siltation) in addition to huge-scale commercial forestation hill drainage which has created massive siltation displacement issues which seriously impacts Scottish riverbeds so there's really no argument there for not assisting the wild Scottish salmon stocks via 'wild simulated & genetically intact' smolt ranching projects or at least properly trialling this 'logical' concept for proper evaluation.
 An abundance of salmon benefits the entire ecosystem in addition to many other creatures that depend on the salmon stocks not to mention the benefit to entire Scottish rural economy and often during 'off-peak' tourist times.